-The kamon decorated on my auntie’s kimono is a variation of the maruni ken katabami 丸に剣酢漿草 crest or “katabami and sword with a circle,” shown in Figure 20.
+The kamon decorated on my auntie’s kimono is a variation of the maruni ken katabami 丸に剣酢漿草 crest or “katabami and sword with a circle,” shown in Figure 25.
 Its origins are believed to be from the Genroku period.
 Its design is a combination of the ken katabami with maru 丸, which means “circle.”
-The circle emphasized the ken katabami crest inside it.
+The circle emphasized the ken katabami emblem inside it.

-The critical difference between the maruni ken katabami crest from the crest decorated on my auntie’s kimono are the two rice bundles or ine no taba 稲の束.
+The critical difference between the maruni ken katabami crest from the crest decorated on my auntie’s kimono are the two rice bundles or ine no taba 稲の束 (as shown in Figure 26).
 The word ine 稲 means “rice plant,” and taba 束 means “bundle.”
 Instead of a circle frame enclosing the ken katabami, a rice bundle frame encircles the ken katabami.
 The design itself hints at both agrarian and military origins.
-In either case, the kamon from my auntie’s kimono is a variation of the maruni ken katabami (as shown in Figure 21).
+In either case, the kamon from my auntie’s kimono is a variation of the maruni ken katabami.

 ORIGINS OF THE EBATA FAMILY’S KAMON

 There’s no relation between the image used for the kamon and the pronunciation of the family name, but some kamon are related to the occupation of the family.

 Kamon in Japan designated a family’s trade or skillset (i.e., farmer, blacksmith, healer, samurai, etc.), so the use of rice bundles in my family’s crest suggests my ancestors’ occupation as rice farmers on their small plot of land in their hometown of Nakajou, located on the Echigo Plain of Niigata Prefecture.
 My ancestors probably came from a line of rice farmers so they may have chosen the crest because farmers loved the wood sorrel and its symbolism.